 Best Flavor Assortment: Freccia Rossa 18-Pack Market Millennium Energy Bars Assorted Flavors

 In an emergency situation, your priority would likely be any kind of sustenance, no matter the flavor, but, with that said, having a variety of options to switch things up certainly can’t hurt!
-These bars offer the nutrients you need, but also a fun mix of flavors (cherry, mixed berry, orange, tropical fruits, lemon, etc.) to keep you from getting too bored.
+These bars offer a fun mix of flavors (cherry, mixed berry, orange, tropical fruits, lemon, etc.) to keep you from getting too bored.
 They offer a 5-year shelf life and have been vacuum-packed in BPA-free packaging so you don’t have to worry about any spoilage no matter the extreme circumstance.
-Each bar contains over 400 calories to give you the energy you need, and they have also been designed to prevent you from getting thirsty.
+Each bar contains over 400 calories.
 As an added bonus, the variety pack comes with a survival guide booklet.

 Best Coast-Guard Approved: Shield-Safety 3600 Calorie Survival Food Bars

-Mayday’s survival food bars are U.S. Coast Guard approved—so you know they’re good to have on hand in an emergency.
-Each bar contains 400 calories, 19 grams of fat, 51 grams of carbohydrates, and 7 grams of protein, plus a substantial amount of vitamins and minerals, so in the event of an emergency, you will have the nutrients you need at your fingertips.
+Mayday’s survival food bars are U.S. Coast Guard-approved—so you know they’re good to have on hand in an emergency.
+Each bar contains 400 calories, 19 grams of fat, 51 grams of carbohydrates, and 7 grams of protein, plus a substantial amount of vitamins and minerals.
 The 5-year shelf-life will ensure you don’t have to restock too often.
-These bars taste similar to a shortbread cookie and are conveniently non-thirst-provoking.
+These bars taste similar to a shortbread cookie.

 For a basic, no-frills bar to stock your emergency kit, we recommend Ultimate Survival Technologies 5-Year Emergency Food Ration Bar (view at Amazon).
 If you’re looking for something with a bit more pizazz when it comes to flavor options, check out Freccia Rossa Market Millennium Energy Bars (view at Amazon).

-What to Look for in a Survival Food Bar
+What to Look for in Survival Food Bars

 Why Trust The Spruce Eats?